dzc1/ironhack-amazon-april-2024-class-repo/weeks/week-9/Creating-a-vue-project.md

 ### How to Build a Project Using `npm create vite@latest`

-Below you can find a written step-by-step guide of this video.
+#### Below you can find a written step-by-step guide of this video. - CLICK ON VIDEO TO WATCH

 [![Watch the video](./gifs/terminal-vite.png)](https://www.youtube.com/watch?v=H60xbgXkGJA)